 Medic Mobile is a global healthcare nonprofit working to improve health equity and access in underserved communities through mobile technology.
-I worked with Medic's design team to gather insights from our human-centered design field work and translate them into intuitive solutions.
-When I first joined, my number one mission was to help make the app more mobile friendly.

-My roles: conducted user research, created mockups, gathered feedback, iterated on designs, pared down to MVP, wrote up final specs for developers.
+• Role: Conducted user research, created mockups, gathered feedback, iterated on designs, pared down to MVP, wrote up final specs for developers.

 Discover